Preschool education in Singapore: 5 Ways for busy parents to get involved!

 “The early childhood educators from my pre-school like to involve our parents in the planning of excursions and events through mobile chat groups."

 "We circulate memos through emails and chat groups so that all parents are aware of the school activities and children's learning and can provide feedback in a timely manner.”
 Ms Nai Beh Bee, Principal, Little Footprints [email protected] Punggol mentions.

-By keeping in touch with your child’s early childhood educators, you’ll be able to plan ahead and be notified through updates and memos from the school, always be in the know, and work around scheduling issues when things come up, and timings clash.
+By keeping in touch with your child’s early childhood educators, you’ll be able to plan ahead and be notified through updates and memos from the school.
+You will also always be in the know, and work around scheduling issues when things come up, and timings clash.

 Pre-schools know that in the learning journey your child goes through, both you as a parent and your child’s early childhood educator play a role together as a team.

 They will organise events where you as a parent will be heavily involved in the activity as well, from music recitals, plays, and excursions.

 “Pre-schools will create opportunities for parents to experience their child’s learning together with the children, so do participate in school events, learning journeys and excursions organised by your child’s pre-school if you can!”
 Says Ms Zahara Farouk, Principal, Little Footprints Preschool @ Yishun 701A.